 The ArcWear Team

 Brian Shiels is Senior PPE Engineer at ArcWear.
 His professional experience includes development and testing of flame and thermal protective clothing and equipment, as well as quality management.
 He holds several patents for FR fabrics and PPE.
 Brian is a long-standing member on a variety of Standards Development Organizations, including ASTM, NFPA, AATCC, and ISO.
-He currently serves as Vice-Chairman for ASTM Committees D13 and F23, as well as Chairman of the ASTM Committee on Standards.
-He also serves on the AATCC Executive Committee on Research.
+He currently serves as Vice-Chair for ASTM Committees D13 and F23.
+Brian currently serves as Director on the ASTM International Board of Directors and is the immediate past Chair of the ASTM Committee on Standards.
+He has also served a term on the AATCC Executive Committee on Research.
 Brian holds a Bachelor of Science in Chemistry from the University of South Carolina and a Master of Science in Textile Chemistry from North Carolina State University, with a special focus on protective clothing.

 PPE Project Manager

 Stacy Klausing is the PPE Project Manager at ArcWear.
 Her professional experience includes project management in testing laboratories, testing and evaluating fabric related to PPE, the quality process of continuous improvement, and execution and management of an ISO 17025 accredited quality system.
 She earned her Master of Science degree from the University of Kentucky in Merchandising, Apparel, and Textiles with a special focus on Textile Science.
 Stacy is a Six Sigma Green Belt from North Carolina State University.

 Hugh Hoagland, B.A., Post Bacc University of Louisville